syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The size of the group header items can be customized by setting the [SfListView.GroupHeaderSize](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderSize.html) property.
 The default value of this property is 40.
 This property responds to runtime changes and hence you can customize it based on your requirement.

-The following code example illustrates how to customize the group header size in SfListView.
+To customize the group header size in SfListView, follow the code example.

 {% tabs %}
 {% highlight xaml %}